gvwilson/sensibleadventures/cloudherd/new.md

 drifted about, and how soft they felt when she stroked them.
 Being up in the sky on a cloud was like riding on a grownup's shoulders when you were little, only a thousand times better.
-You could see everything---deer grazing beneath the twisted pines, mountain goats standing on rocky ledges no wider than the heel of your boot, broad-winged condors making slow circles as they waited for a rabbit to forget to look up...
+You could see everything---deer grazing beneath the twisted pines, mountain goofs standing on rocky ledges no wider than the heel of your boot, broad-winged condors making slow circles as they waited for a rabbit to forget to look up...
 When the air was still, and the cloud was